★ THE BLUE POCKETKNIFE (A TRUE STORY)

 SEE: www.nps.gov/lacl/learn/historyculture/richard-l-proenneke.htm

 Carroll was in the Junior Curator's Club at the Academy of Natural Sciences of Philadelphia as a 5 y/o.
 He loved entering the old mecca of science walking past the full-body statue of Joe Leidy, a University of Pennsylvania MD, examining a fossilized jawbone.
 Before the Burgoons moved to the horse farm 10 miles beyond Valley Forge NP, his best friend was the son of a former Navy CPO and small animal (dogs and cats) veterinarian., who matriculated at MIT as a 10y/o (Acc. to Carroll's mom).
 Carroll was a microbiology lab tech on C-14 studies of leaf decomposition in a 2nd order Piedmont stream and a taxonomic assistant to Jay Richardson on EPA environmental surveys of insect species, because of their high sensitivity to water pollution.
-Carroll quit a Master's of Science (Entomology) at Georgia the same day he quit doctoral studies in ecology at University of Delaware.
-Then Carroll quit consecutive MBA programs in Texas - Both with the top grades.
-He prefers being outdoors in cool, pine-stained fresh air, starry nights, fast-moving rain squalls, seagulls hovering above whispering waves and boulder-strewn shores, a lab paddling after diving ducks, splitting and stacking logs, a cozy fireplace, sleeping under a down comforter, fresh fish and blueberry pancakes, tall pines, a common loon's wails, and the chopping sound of a Twin Otter on a crystalline mountain lake heard from the co-pilot's seat --- It's all an adventure.
+He prefers being outdoors in cool, pine-stained fresh air, starry nights, fast-moving rain squalls, seagulls hovering above whispering waves and boulder-strewn shores, a lab paddling after diving ducks, splitting and stacking logs, a cozy fireplace, sleeping under a down comforter, fresh fish and blueberry pancakes, tall pines, and the chopping sound of a Twin Otter on a crystalline mountain lake heard from the co-pilot's seat --- It's all an adventure.

 A tiger's stripes are its fingerprint.
 (Panthera tigris)